ankanbiswas/AlphaFeedback-Project-Repo/README.md

 # AlphaFeedback-Project-Repo
-This is the original version of the codes for the alpha neurofeedback project Adding relevant programs for the project
+This is the original version of the codes for the alpha neurofeedback project.
+Adding relevant programs for the project